Delicious pressed roasted veggie sandwich, with goat cheese, balsamic and arugula.A great lunch or picnic sandwich, as these travel and keep well!

 - 2 zucchini, sliced into rounds (fairly thin, but not paper thin or they will burn)

-- 1/2 a red onion, cut into slices
+- 1/2 small red onion, cut into slices

 - Balsamic vinegar